davidcockbill/habit_calendar/documentation/README.md

 The black aluminium is what I have screwed all the components to.

-This will have 8mm holes drilled to accept the day lenses
+The green acrylic sheet will have 8mm holes drilled to accept the day lenses

 ### Front Panel Day Lenses